 A study published in the Fertility and Sterility journal found that a single embryo transfer lowers the risk of multiple pregnancies in women below 35 without reducing live birth rates.
 This study shows that there may be no need to use multiple embryos.

-When a woman has low chances of pregnancy, the doctor can decide to carry out a technique known as heavy load transfer (HLT), in which a higher number of embryos (3 or more) are transferred into the womb.
+When a woman has low chances of pregnancy, the doctor can decide to carry out a technique known as heavy load transfer (HLT).
+This involve a higher number of embryos (3 or more) are transferred into the womb.

-One key point from the experiences of our Gestational Carriers is that relaxing and resting are very important for the recovery process.
+One key point from the experiences of our Gestational Carriers is relaxing.
+Resting is very important for the recovery process.

 The majority of the prep work for a successful embryo transfer occurs before the procedure.